What is a bridge loan?

 During a seller’s market

 During a seller’s market, buyers are at a real disadvantage.
 The seller’s real estate agent might receive several offers at the same time.
-And any that are contingent on the buyer selling her existing home are likely to be ignored.
+And any contingent offers that are dependent on the home buyer selling her existing home are likely to be ignored.

 Then the usual hierarchy will apply: